aws/aws-cdk/packages/aws-cdk-lib/aws-apigatewayv2-integrations/README.md

 Additionally, some integrations allow you to manipulate and customize your responses, mapped by HTTP response code.
 This can be done via the `responses` field, or the `addResponse` method.
 See [Setting up a WebSocket API integration responses in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-integration-responses.html).

+Similarly to `requestTemplates`, `responseTemplates` can use context or response dependant variables.
+In the case of an integration response, `$input` will be replaced by the response contents.
+See [API Gateway WebSocket API mapping template reference](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-mapping-template-reference.html)

 ```ts
 import { WebSocketAwsIntegration } from 'aws-cdk-lib/aws-apigatewayv2-integrations';